Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * maxIterations: how many iterations max to find a solution
 * lowValuesZero: used to round values near 0, 1, -1 in some orientation calculations

-# loggingOn
+# logLevel

-* loggingOn=0 means no special logging.
+* logLevel=0 means no special logging.
 Default
 * logLevel=1 will log performance and debug information to the console

 The logLevel is independent from the debugging options of the core RRF.